amedeo-gigaver/infinite_games/docs/miner.md

 ## 3. Register keys

 This step registers your subnet miner keys to the subnet.
+This ensures that the miner can run the respective miner scripts.

 ```bash
 btcli subnet register --wallet.name miner --wallet.hotkey default